ll7/scenario_runner/Docs/Steering_Wheel.md

         self._control.hand_brake = bool(jsButtons[self._handbrake_idx])
 ```

 ## 5.)
-Execute the CARLA Scenario Runner with your Steering Wheel
+Execute the CARLA ScenarioRunner with your steering wheel

-Finally, you can execute (from the scenario runner directory) the Scenario Runner with your individually configured steering wheel:
+Finally, you can execute (from the scenario runner directory) the ScenarioRunner with your individually configured steering wheel:

 ```
 python manual_control_steering_wheel.py